University of Westminster

 Every effort will be made to place you in the courses you originally request.
 However, neither Westminster nor The College of Global Studies cannot guarantee placement in any course.
 Your first choices may not be available due to schedule changes, time conflicts or cancellations.
 Alternate course approval and flexibility is extremely important.

-For assistance with any part of the application process, call Jaclyn Daddona, your Senior Program Manager, at 1-866-927-2234, or email email@example.com.
+For assistance with any part of the application process, call Michelle Kasmauskis, your Program Manager, at 1-866-927-2234, or email email@example.com.
 Please review your course choices with your academic or study abroad advisor, and submit the online course registration form on your Arcadia Passport.